Mara Wilson: Personal life

 Wilson has three older brothers and a younger sister.
-She is a cousin of political commentator and media host Ben Shapiro, whom Wilson has disavowed due to his conservative views and her left-wing beliefs; the two have no contact with each other.
+She is a cousin of political commentator and media host Ben Shapiro, whom Wilson has disavowed due to his conservative views and her left-wing views; the two have no contact with each other.
 Wilson was raised Jewish, but became an atheist at age 15.
 In a 2020 interview, Wilson described herself as an agnostic.
-Three years later, she participated in an online discussion with Rabbi Danya Ruttenberg for the 92nd Street Y.
+Three years later, she participated in an online discussion with Rabbi Danya Ruttenberg for the 92nd Street Y. Mara is allergic to nickel.

 In 2014, Wilson was working for Publicolor, a New York City-based nonprofit organization involved in repainting public schools.

 In 2015, Wilson appeared in a video by the mental health charity Project UROK in which she discussed the mental illnesses she has experienced, including anxiety, depression, and obsessive–compulsive disorder.
 Wilson discussed her history of mental illness on Paul Gilmartin's podcast The Mental Illness Happy Hour.

 Wilson first came out as bisexual in June 2016, in the aftermath of the Pulse nightclub shooting in Orlando, Florida.
 Wilson referred to herself as bisexual and queer during an interview with Medium in September 2017.
 In a 2017 op-ed in Elle magazine, Wilson defended the then-13-year-old actress Millie Bobby Brown after commentators sexualized Brown's public image.
 In a 2021 op-ed in The New York Times, Wilson commented on the documentary Framing Britney Spears and the parallels between her own life as a child star and Britney Spears's.
 Wilson recalled an incident in which she was asked to comment on the burgeoning sexuality of an 18-year-old Spears when she herself was barely 13, and expressed relief at largely escaping oversexualization of her public image compared to Spears.
 Wilson described her disappointment when a reporter called her a "spoiled brat" after she stated that she wanted the day off on her 13th birthday instead of granting interviews.

 In 2016, Wilson resided in the Queens borough of New York City.
 She later moved back to California.

-Wilson suffers from endometriosis and a type of dysautonomia called postural orthostatic tachycardia syndrome (POTS).
+Mara Wilson suffers from endometriosis and Postural orthostatic tachycardia syndrome.